-I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
-Saying that, my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.
-Thanks mom!
+I’m ashamed to say that I used to be a sheep.
+I was one of those people who follow the herd without taking too much time to consider the different options we might have.
+Sadly, I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
+Saying that … my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.

 As someone who has always valued other people’s opinions, I tend to rely more on word of mouth advice than on what the books and the over-commercialised world around me tells me is important or necessary.

-About a year ago, I realised that so many kids were doing more.
-More maths lessons after school.
-More tennis lessons.
-More swimming lessons.
-More dancing lessons.
-More reading lessons.
-ALL the extra in-school activities (Playball, Monkeynastix, Art … there are 5 extra options) instead of just picking one or two.
+About a year ago, I realised that so many kids were doing … more.
+More maths lessons after school, more tennis lessons, more swimming lessons, more dancing lessons and more reading lessons.
+Some kids were doing almost ALL the extra in-school activities (Playball, Monkeynastix, Art, hockey, basketball, gardening club, dancing, and so many others I can’t keep track of.), instead of just picking one or two.

-I started to think that I was doing my girls an injustice because they weren’t ‘doing it all’, particularly for my eldest who is in Grade R going into Grade 1 next year.
-I spoke to my husband and he heard what I was saying and started to worry too that our girls were going to get ‘left behind’ by not doing everything as well.
+I started to think that I was doing my girls an injustice because they weren’t ‘doing it all’, particularly for my eldest who will be going into Grade 1 next year.
+After speaking to my husband, who heard what I was saying, he then started to worry too that our girls were going to get ‘left behind’ by not doing everything as well.

 I’m not sure whether it is the fact that I’m getting older now, or that I’m starting to feel like I’m doing an okay job at being a mother, but I have gained more confidence and I am trusting my moral compass and instincts more when it comes to making decisions for my girls.

 I stopped listening to everyone else.
-I stopped panicking and stressing that I wasn’t doing everything I could for them, because I realised that, in my opinion, I am.
+And I stopped panicking and stressing that I wasn’t doing everything I could for them because I realised that, in my opinion, I am.

-At the beginning of this year I told my girls to pick one extra in-school activity and one after-school activity.
-I explained to them that whatever they picked, that was up to them, but they could only choose one and they had to stick with it for the whole year.
+At the beginning of this year, I told my girls to pick one extra in-school activity and one after-school activity.
+I explained to them that whatever they picked, that was up to them.
+However, they could only choose one and they had to stick with it for the whole year.

 I also questioned whether all the extra educational maths and reading lessons were really necessary.
 They go to a very good school, and was it really necessary to pay more for extra lessons so they can be ahead of everyone else in the class?
-Surely the school should be teaching them what they need to know at their age – isn’t that the point of the hectic school fees?
-I decided that it wasn’t necessary.
+Surely the school should be teaching them what they need to know at their age?
+Isn’t that the point?

 The reaction I got from a lot of the car-park mom’s, dance mom’s and swim mom’s when they realised that I wasn’t following ‘the herd’ was one of surprise.